Do you know what your money values are?

 This isn’t about right or wrong, it’s about your financial goals and achieving what you want while staying aware of your mindset.

-If you discover through the steps outlined below that you spend too much money on things that don’t matter to you, you can decide to change.
-By adopting better habits and being intentional, you can learn to align your values with your money.
+If you discover through the steps outlined below that you spend too much cash on things that don’t matter to you, you can decide to change.
+By adopting better habits and being intentional, you can master how to align your values with your money.

 Too many of us live life thinking we *should* live a certain way.
 Whether it’s the way you were brought up or through societal influences, you have developed predetermined notions about whether you should or shouldn’t do something.
 (You may even feel like others judge you and the way you spend your money.)